-The Ruskin Collection, meanwhile, exists thanks to the social conviction of one man: Victorian aesthete John Ruskin.
-In 1875 Ruskin opened a museum in a Walkley cottage with the specific aim of educating and inspiring Sheffield's metalworkers, showing them the patterns, colours, textures and sights of a wider world that they had no other way of accessing.
-The Millennium Gallery has taken on Ruskin's original intention of making art accessible to all, and this huge collection is on rotating display in the gallery; at any one time you may find colourful prints of exotic birds, botanic illustrations, diagrams of Gothic architecture, antique manuscripts, and glimmering minerals.
+The Ruskin Collection, meanwhile, owes its existence to the lofty social conviction of Victorian aesthete John Ruskin.
+In 1875 Ruskin opened a museum in a cottage in the suburb of Walkey.
+He wanted to educate and inspire Sheffield's metalworkers by showing them patterns, colours, textures and sights of a wider world that they had no other way of accessing.
+With a rotating display of objects, the gallery maintains this dedication to making the huge collection accessible to this day; at any one time, it can put on show colourful prints of exotic birds, botanic illustrations, diagrams of Gothic architecture, antique manuscripts, and glimmering minerals.

 Alongside all the art and artefacts, Millennium Gallery is home to a bright cafe downstairs, an enticing gift shop upstairs (which also happens to stock our guidebooks, prints and tours), and a lively programme of events – everything from lunchtime talks to life drawing, plus the regular after-hours Live Late socials that usually involve interactive installations, live music and beer.